reeshmanth/PRODIGY_ML_01/README.md

 You can install them using pip: pip install pandas numpy matplotlib seaborn scikit-learn

-How to Run
+How to Run:

 Clone the repository:
 git clone https://github.com/reeshmanth/PRODIGY_ML_01.git

 Navigate to the project directory: cd House Price Prediction

 Run the main script using Python: python house_price_prediction.py

-Data Description
+Data Description:

 The project uses two datasets: train.csv: The training dataset containing features such as GrLivArea, BedroomAbvGr, FullBath, and the target variable SalePrice. test(2).csv: The test dataset for making predictions.
 It contains similar features but does not include the target variable.

-Model Evaluation
-The model's performance is evaluated using Mean Squared Error (MSE) on a validation set.
+Model Evaluation:The model's performance is evaluated using Mean Squared Error (MSE) on a validation set.
 The lower the MSE, the better the model's predictions.

-License
-This project is licensed under the MIT License.
+License:This project is licensed under the MIT License.
 See the LICENSE file for more details.